 So, how exactly is Application Centric Infrastructure different than SDN?
 One obvious difference is its implementation.
 Application Centric Infrastructure appears to be a network virtualization platform, done in hardware instead of software, with an application-aware network policy layer on top.

 SDN is essentially a "stack" architecture used to separate the network control plane from the forwarding plane.
 A centralized controller defines forwarding behavior through high-level policy.
-Atop the controller, northbound application programming interfaces (APIs) present a network abstraction interface to the applications and management.
+Atop the controller, northbound APIs present a network abstraction interface to the applications and management.
 At the bottom of the stack, southbound APIs, such as OpenFlow, allow a controller to define the behavior of switches.

 The other major difference between the two approaches is that NSX taps the hypervisor for the isolation and context it provides, while Application Centric Infrastructure as the name implies is application centric.
 (See "Security Within the Hypervisor: VMware's NSX 'Goldilocks Zone.'")